-B.3.1 Introduction to View Administration .73 D. 2.
-2. View Adversaries to the Lie of the Adversaries Total 71 B.3.2 View Administration Using the Admin Tool . /4
+B.3.1 Introduction to View Administration 73 B.3.2 View Administration Using the Admin Tool 74

 B.3.1 Introduction to View Administration

 Views are used to filter tickets according to certain criteria (e.g. all active tickets in the Queue Help-desk) and display the resulting tickets in the ticket list of the Web Client.
 Since views are associated with roles engineers obtain their view(s) via the roles which are assigned to them.
 Engineers can switch between their views in the Web Client.